top of page

 It’s easy to think that our area’s most talented singers are mostly found in local choral groups, churches, bands and at performance venues.
 Meanwhile, right under our noses, there’s a wealth of singing talent flourishing in our area schools!

-For the second year in a row, Emmanuel is bringing many of these young singers together to enjoy and celebrate their talents.
-Singers from four area schools will showcase their wide-ranging repertoires with genres ranging from Renaissance madrigals, pop, Broadway, folk, contemporary and international favorites and more.
-There will be choral pieces, duets, solos and a capella singing.
+For the third consecutive year we are bringing together four school choruses so we can all hear and celebrate their talents.
+They will showcase their wide-ranging repertoires with genres ranging from Renaissance madrigals, pop, Broadway, folk, contemporary and international favorites and more!

 Sunday